SpektraSystems/Microsoft-Cloud-Workshop/microservices-architecture-dev/README.md

 •	Enable serverless solutions with Azure Functions
 •	Control API access with API Management
 •	Provide query flexibility with Cosmos DB

-# Sign-up for Workshop Environment

-To make it easier for you to work on the labs, you are provided with pre-provisioned Azure environment.
-You will receive sign-up link for the lab environment from your instructor.

-* Register for the lab environment by providing your information and clicking on **Submit** button.

-* On the next page, click the **Launch Lab** button.

-* Wait for the lab environment to be provisioned.
-Sometimes this can take upto **10 minutes**.
-Once environment provisioning is complete, you will receive details in email as well as in the browser.

- > Note: Lab environment is enabled only for specific duration or workshop end time - whichever is earlier.
-At the end of the allowed time, environment will be self-destructed.
-Also, for multi-day workshops, all virtual machines will be shutdown at 7 PM local time and start at 8AM local time.

 # Verify the pre-provisioned Environment